-This international Corridor includes southern Lake Huron, the St. Clair River, Lake St. Clair, the Detroit River, and western Lake Erie.
-Water from the three upper Great Lakes (Superior, Michigan, and Huron) flows into the St. Clair River, through the Huron-Erie Corridor (HEC), and into Lake Erie at a rate of about 120 billion gallons per day.
+The international waters of the SCDRS include portions of southern Lake Huron, the St. Clair River, Lake St. Clair, the Detroit River, and western Lake Erie.
+The System is located within Michigan and Ohio, USA, and Ontario, Canada.
+Waters from the three upper Great Lakes (Superior, Michigan and Huron) flow through the SCDRS and into Lake Erie at a rate of about 120 billion gallons per day.

 In 2004, the Huron-Erie Corridor Initiative HECI was proposed by the USGS-GLSC to address high-priority research questions affecting aquatic resources and habitats in the System.
 Over time, this voluntary consortium of researchers and managers successfully cultivated effective working relationships among various academic, federal, provincial, state, First Nations and private sector groups, and stimulated interest in having a formal partnership to further advance restoration of the System.
 In 2013, the HECI membership adopted the use of the “SCDRS Initiative” to more aptly reflect the geographic focus of the strait itself rather than the adjacent lakes.

 A Partnership Agreement and Strategic Vision were adopted to formally recognize how signatories will interact to fulfill the objectives of the SCDRS Initiative for the next decade.
 The Partnership Agreement was ultimately formalized with the purpose of coordinating research and management efforts to collectively achieve measurable progress toward the shared vision of a thriving ecosystem managed with science-based principles and broad social support for the region as well as the Great Lakes basin.

 In 2014, the Steering Committee created a Science Strategy Subcommittee and a Communications Subcommittee.
 These subcommittees were charged with the following duties:

 Communications Subcommittee Charges: